vim-advent-calendar/vimways.org/content/2019/Making-things-flow/index.md

 ## Look Ma, no mappings!

 There's nothing wrong with mappings.
 The purpose of this article is to explore more generalised methods whereas mappings generally have a more singular focus.
-Or to put is another way this article will focus more on the behaviour and response of the editor rather than defining singular imperative actions.
+Or to put it another way this article will focus more on the behaviour and response of the editor rather than defining singular imperative actions.

 ## An example from defaults.vim